AdobeDocs/marketo.en/help/marketo/product-docs/predictive-content/enabling-predictive-content/enable-predictive-content-for-web-rich-media.md

 ## Customize the Javascript Code and Embed it into your Website  {#customize-the-javascript-code-and-embed-it-into-your-website}

-Refer to the documentation for the Rich Media Recommendation template [on the Marketo Developers site.](https://developers.marketo.com/documentation/websites/rtp-rich-media-recommendations-api)This explains how to customize the template for your website.
+Refer to the documentation for the Rich Media Recommendation template [on the Marketo Developers site](https://developers.marketo.com/documentation/websites/rtp-rich-media-recommendations-api){target="_blank"}.
+This explains how to customize the template for your website.

 Paste the JavaScript code into your website in the location where you want the template to appear.